Nauru

 Usage of GSP Preferences

-Only a small fraction of Nauru's exports to the European market are eligible for reduced tariffs granted under the Standard GSP.
+Only a small fraction of Nauru's exports to the European market were eligible for reduced tariffs granted under the Standard GSP.
 Between 2017 and 2020 there were no imports from Nauru which made use of the preferential market access.
+Due to its classification as a high-income economy with a per capita income of $17.800 (2022), Nauru graduated from the GSP in January 2021.

 Trade with the EU